-Travel medical insurance is for short-term trips and covers emergencies, like accidents or illness when you’re abroad.
+Travel medical insurance is for short-term trips and covers emergencies, like accidents or illness, when you’re abroad.
 International health insurance provides comprehensive healthcare coverage for expats or long-term travelers, including routine check-ups and chronic conditions.
 The latter is designed for prolonged or permanent stays abroad.

 Does my health insurance cover international travel?

 Most standard domestic health insurance policies provide limited or no coverage for international travel.
-Some may cover emergency situations, but often not the cost of medical evacuation back to your home country.
+Some may cover emergencies, but often not the cost of medical evacuation back to your home country.
 Always check with your insurer before you travel.
 Consider purchasing travel medical insurance or an international insurance policy to ensure coverage abroad.

 Do I need to buy health insurance for traveling abroad?

 Yes, it’s recommended to buy health insurance when traveling abroad.
 Domestic health insurance may not cover international incidents or emergencies, exposing you financially.
 Travel medical insurance or international health insurance can cover medical emergencies, medical evacuation, and other related costs, offering crucial protection during your trip.